 To see how your site is looking on Core Web Vitals, the reports are full of technical details and nearly all sites need improving.
 Yep.
 Raising the bar.

 There is an endless stream of things that can be done, but we recommend allowing a block of 10 programmer hours to work on your Core Web Vitals.
-It’s a good thing to get done in the first quarter of 2021.
+It’s a good thing to get done in 2021.